They don’t need you to be perfect

 When you feel lighter and more grounded, everything in your home shifts.

-Stop carrying everyone’s emotions like it’s your job.
+• Stop carrying everyone else’s emotions like it’s your job

-Learn how to stay connected to your kids without absorbing all their moods and worries.
+• Stay connected to your kids without absorbing all their moods

-Make sense of and heal your own triggers so you’re not parenting from old wounds or fear.
+• Understand and heal your own triggers so you’re not parenting from fear or old wounds

 You were never meant to do this perfectly.